-USC Sea Grant and SEA Lab
+USC Sea Grant

-Los Angeles Coastal California Naturalist Training
+Los Angeles Coastal California Naturalist Training Courses

 The University of Southern California has participated in the National Sea Grant College Program for over 30 years and has more than a 100-year history of marine science research in Southern California.
 USC's facilities, research, and curricula make it the principal university in the Los Angeles region for ocean studies, and it has demonstrated excellence in marine research and education from the beginning of the 20th Century.